Eleveres/simple_sockets/README.md

 Parameters:
 * array: the bytearray to print the values of
 * array_len: the length in bytes of the array (or the number of bytes you wish to print)
-* mode: the printing mode (see description for different modes)
+* mode: the printing mode (see below for different modes)

 Return value:
 * None